Everything you need to know about virtual credit cards

 5. Charge the room or unit rate the guest has paid

-What to do if you’re having trouble charging virtual credit cards
+What to do if you’re having trouble charging a virtual credit card

 Here are the most common issues with charging virtual credit cards (VCCs), and what to do to resolve them:

-• If the card isn't active yet, check its activation date on the Extranet.
+• If the card isn't active yet, check the activation date on the Extranet’s Reservations page.

 • If the card has insufficient funds, check that the amount you’re charging isn't higher than the room or unit rate, and try again.
 Keep in mind that certain fees and taxes may be excluded from the price.
 These fees are typically set on a per-person basis, such as city tax.
 You’ll need to collect them directly from the guest during their stay.
 You can see the amount available on the VCC and the charge breakdown for each booking on the Reservations page.